-A period drama set in the early years of the 20th century.
-Josef, a former construction worker who delighted in dancing on girders high above the city, who now sweeps up at the circus.
-Once...
-See full summary »
+A period drama set in the early years of the twentieth century.
+Josef, a former construction worker who delighted in dancing on girders high above the city, who now sweeps up at the circus....

-A period drama set in the early years of the 20th century.
+A period drama set in the early years of the twentieth century.
 Josef, a former construction worker who delighted in dancing on girders high above the city, who now sweeps up at the circus.
 Once the big top's owner spots the young roustabout defying gravity on the trapeze, however, he endeavors to pair Josef with his aerialist daughter Alice in a perilous sky-high pas de deux.
 Offers a romantic view of big top life, with a moth-eaten angel in his feathered, tattered costume.
-Written by

 4 of 14 people found this review helpful.